-- ➤ It is possible that, for the purpose of reducing greenhouse gas emissions, an enterprise imposes, on the counterparty to certain transactions, some conditions that pertain to the quality, etc. of the product or service being the subject matter of the transactions, and that differ from the existing conditions.
+- ➤ There are cases in which an enterprise, for the purpose of reducing greenhouse gas emissions, imposes, on the counterparty to certain transactions, some conditions that pertain to the quality, etc. of the product or service being the subject matter of the transactions, and that differ from the existing conditions.
 For instance, in cases where an order has been placed with a transacting party for the continuous manufacturing of parts based on the certain specifications designated by the ordering enterprise, the requirement of a certain level of reduction in the greenhouse gas emissions generated in the manufacturing processes of the parts may be incorporated into the specifications.
 The trade terms between enterprises are basically left to the independent judgment of the transacting parties.
-Accordingly, the performance of such an act as that mentioned above does not necessarily pose problems under the Antimonopoly Act. - Furthermore, it is possible that an enterprise considers it necessary to work on the reduction of greenhouse gas emissions in its entire supply chain and makes a general request to the counterparty to its transaction, which is, its outsource entrusted with the manufacturing of parts, for considering implementing activities toward greenhouse gas reduction to a possible extent.
-Such an act will not pose problems under the Antimonopoly Act in the case where the enterprise discusses with each relevant party, on the basis of the results of its counterparty's consideration, the implementation of activities for greenhouse gas reduction in the manufacturing processes, etc. of parts and the changing of the trade terms and, in renegotiations for a new transaction price, sets a transactional price acceptable to both sides with due consideration given to the cost increment generated to the counterparty.

-➤ However, if an enterprise takes advantage of its superior bargaining position over the other party to a transaction to, for example, perform the act of making a request to the counterparty for greenhouse gas reduction and unilaterally setting a price without considering the counterparty's cost necessary to fulfill the request, or the act of requesting the provision of economic benefits without any compensation on the grounds of greenhouse gas reduction, the performance of such act will give rise to a problem under the Antimonopoly Act (Article 19 of the Antimonopoly Act) as abuse of a superior bargaining position, a type of unfair trade practices, in the case where the act concerned is found unjust in light of normal business practices, even if where the act concerned is for the social and public purpose of reducing greenhouse gas emissions.
+Accordingly, the performance of such an act as that mentioned above does not necessarily pose problems under the Antimonopoly Act. - Furthermore, there are cases in which an enterprise considers it necessary to work on the reduction of greenhouse gas emissions in its entire supply chain and makes a general request to the counterparty to its transaction, which is, its outsource entrusted with the manufacturing of parts, for considering implementing activities toward greenhouse gas reduction to a possible extent.
+Such an act will not pose problems under the Antimonopoly Act in the case where the enterprise discusses with each relevant party, on the basis of the results of its counterparty's consideration, the implementation of activities for greenhouse gas reduction in the manufacturing processes, etc. of parts and the changing of the trade terms and, in renegotiations for a new transaction price, sets a transactional price acceptable to both sides with due consideration given to the cost increment generated to the counterparty. - ➤ However, if an enterprise takes advantage of its superior bargaining position over the other party to a transaction to, for example, perform the act of making a request to the counterparty for greenhouse gas reduction and unilaterally setting a price without considering the counterparty's cost necessary to fulfill the request, or the act of requesting the provision of economic benefits without any compensation on the grounds of greenhouse gas reduction, the performance of such act will give rise to problems under the Antimonopoly Act (Article 19 of the Antimonopoly Act) as Abuse of a Superior Bargaining Position, one of the conduct types of Unfair Trade Practices, in the case where the act concerned is found unjust in light of normal business practices, even if where the act concerned is for the social and public purpose of reducing greenhouse gas emissions.